railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 out on one or several projects.

 .. figure::  images/analytic_cost_ledger.png
-   :scale: 50
+   :scale: 65
    :align: center

    *The analytic cost ledger gives a detailed history of the entries in an analytic account*

-The cost ledger (quantities only)
+The Cost Ledger (Quantities Only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This report gives the detail of entries for an analytic account and a list of selected journals.
 Only quantities are reported for this analysis, not costs and revenues.

 .. figure::  images/analytic_cost_ledger_quantity.png
-   :scale: 50
+   :scale: 65
    :align: center

    *The cost ledger (quantities only) gives a history of an analytic account*